gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="/Images/paste link in new browser.png" width="1200"/>

 ## Step 7:
-copy and paste this [code](https://github.com/RaghavanVdy/Subreddit-Transfer-and-Unsubscriber/blob/main/auto%20subscriber.js) in the console tab and click enter (Second browser/ incognito tab).
+Copy and Paste this [code](https://github.com/RaghavanVdy/Subreddit-Transfer-and-Unsubscriber/blob/main/auto%20subscriber.js) in the console tab and click enter (Second browser/ incognito tab).
 If you have multiple links do this same step in all those links.

 <img src="/Images/link extracter.gif" width="1200"/>